21+ Best Countries To Teach Abroad

 3) Japan – The famous Jet program

 If you’ve never been to Japan, you have to go.
-Words do not do that country justice in explaining how weird, colorful, modern and unique it is.
+Words do not do that country justice in explaining how weird, colorful, modern, and unique it is.
 Way ahead of the United States in numerous ways.
-The biggest positive of Japan is simply the country is amazing and unique.
+The biggest positive of Japan is simply the country is impressive and unique.
 You’re also in luck if you can land the jet program.
 With the Jet Program, you’re paid a high salary and located somewhere affordable.

 Pros: